 - Understand and respect the values and traditions of the diverse cultures represented in the community and in the classroom

-- Avoid discussing controversial and polarizing topics including but not limited to: religion, race, politics, sex, drugs etc.
+- Avoid discussing controversial topics including but not limited to religion, race, politics, sex, drugs.

-Passing Periods / Lunch / Planning Periods / Recess:
+Passing Periods / Lunch / Prep Periods / Recess: